mirarr-app/mirarr/README.md

 Download mirrar.zip for Linux.
 Download mirrar.ipa for sideloading on IOS.

+Note: On linux you need to have `xdg-user-dirs` package installed.

 #### Do I need to login?

 No you don't have to.
 But the login process enables extra features like watchlist, favorties and rating which are all handled with TMDB.